 Surf Expo: The surf industry's version of a convention

 As the annual event continued to grow, Ross kept having to host it in bigger and bigger venues, starting basically out of a small hotel meeting room with 30 some odd booths.
 By the early 80’s, it had grown to the point where it was moved to the Tupperware Convention Center- probably one of the largest convention centers in that area at the time, showcasing hundreds of exhibitors.
 Surf Expo was THE event to attend if you were a participant in any part of the surf industry!
 It wasn’t open to the public and you had to have proper credentials to either be an exhibitor or a buyer.
-In 1983, I had the good fortune to first attend Surf Expo, as an exhibitor for Freestyle Fin Systems.
-I first entered the surf industry working as a machinist for Freestyle Fins, owned by my mentor, Donn Leva.
-It was the coolest event I could have ever imagined being a part of, from a surfers standpoint.
+In 1983 I had the good fortune to attend Surf Expo for the first time as an exhibitor for Freestyle Fin Systems.
+I first entered the surf industry working as a machinist for Freestyle Fins, owned by my mentor Donn Leva.
+It was the coolest event I could have ever imagined being a part of, from a hardcore surfers' standpoint.
 I can not even imagine how cool it was during those first years when it was solely focused on the surf hard-good, core products of the time!
 Even in 1983, the exhibitors were all still squarely focused on displaying and selling their products to either other surf industry manufacturers, particularly surfboard builders, or, on the fashion side, to surf shops only.
-If you had a booth, trying to sell any non-surf related items like seashell ashtrays or blow-up floats, you would quickly realize that you were at the wrong trade show.
+If you had a booth, trying to sell any non-surf related items like seashell ashtrays or blow-up floats, you would quickly realize that you were at the wrong trade show!

-Back then, the moniker, “surf shop”, had a different connotation than it does today.
-It wasn’t as hardcore as the “surf shop” concept that Dale Velzy first pioneered, where his surfboard factory was in the backroom and his showroom was upfront, selling nothing more than an inventory of his beautiful, hand-shaped longboards, some “Velzy” logo printed t-shirts, paraffin wax, and stickers to the local California surfers.
+Back in the day, the moniker, “surf shop”, had a different connotation than it does today.
+It was hardcore like the “surf shop” concept that Dale Velzy first pioneered, where his surfboard factory was in the backroom and his showroom was upfront, selling nothing more than an inventory of his beautiful, hand-shaped longboards, some “Velzy” logo printed t-shirts, paraffin wax, and stickers to the local California surfers.
 That was the foundation of the original surf shop concept (and honestly all that was available at the time) and it was a big hit.
 Other surfboard makers of the time soon followed Dale’s lead.
 If I could go back in time, I can assure you I would go straight to Dale Velzy’s original surf shop.
 Hands down 🙂

 Even in the early ’80s, if you identified your business as a “surf shop”, you stayed true to your core values of the type of products you were allowed to sell as an “authorized dealer”, to your target market…surfers!
 Back in those days, it was difficult to even open a surf shop and become an authorized dealer for any of the well-known brands without first having to prove yourself worthy by selling smaller, lesser-known brands and you were also required to show at least 2-3 years of operational history!
 Then maybe they would send their representative over to physically check you and your store out!
 If you were anywhere near a current dealer…forget about it.
 I’ll never forget scoring my first “authorized dealer” status with Stussy!
 It was all about credibility, brand support and staying specialized by properly promoting the sport while coexisting with your competitors.
 Each shop would sell a different name brand.
 Both in surfboard labels and with clothing lines.
 There were rules, business ethics, and core values and lines drawn in the sand-all designed to be competitive while spreading the love to the surf customer.
 You sell X…I sell Y…the customer has more selection and diversity.
 Shops were not undercutting each other.
 You had to earn your way into what closely resembled a fraternity by how you represented yourself and operated your business more so than by the thickness of your wallet.
 Those were the days my friends.
 Simpler times…better times.
 A different time.
 So was the Surf Expo.